-6.36.2.
+6.39.2.
 Contents of Automake

-Installed programs: acinstall, aclocal, aclocal-1.11.1, automake, automake-1.11.1, compile, config.guess, config.sub, depcomp, elisp-comp, install-sh, mdate-sh, missing, mkinstalldirs, pycompile, symlink-tree, and ylwrap acinstall A script that installs aclocal-style M4 files aclocal Generates aclocal.m4 files based on the contents of configure.in files aclocal-1.11.1 A hard link to aclocal automake A tool for automatically generating Makefile.in files from Makefile.am files.
+Installed programs: acinstall, aclocal, aclocal-1.12, automake, automake-1.12, compile, config.guess, config.sub, depcomp, elisp-comp, install-sh, mdate-sh, missing, mkinstalldirs, py-compile, symlink-tree, and ylwrap acinstall A script that installs aclocal-style M4 files aclocal Generates aclocal.m4 files based on the contents of configure.in files aclocal-1.12 A hard link to aclocal automake A tool for automatically generating Makefile.in files from Makefile.am files.
 To create all the Makefile.in files for a package, run this program in the top-level directory.
-By scanning the configure.in file, it automatically finds each appropriate Makefile.

-Installed directories: /usr/share/aclocal-1.11, /usr/share/automake-1.11, /usr/share/doc/automake-1.11.1 am file and generates the corresponding Makefile.in file automake-1.11.1 A hard link to automake compile A wrapper for compilers config.guess A script that attempts to guess the canonical triplet for the given build, host, or target architecture config.sub A configuration validation subroutine script depcomp A script for compiling a program so that dependency information is generated in addition to the desired output elisp-comp Byte-compiles Emacs Lisp code install-sh A script that installs a program, script, or data file mdate-sh A script that prints the modification time of a file or directory missing A script acting as a common stub for missing GNU programs during an installation mkinstalldirs A script that creates a directory tree py-compile Compiles a Python program symlink-tree A script to create a symlink tree of a directory tree ylwrap A wrapper for lex and yacc
+By scanning the configure.in file, it automatically finds each appropriate Makefile.am file and generates the corresponding Makefile.in file automake-1.12 A hard link to automake compile A wrapper for compilers config.guess A script that attempts to guess the canonical triplet for the given build, host, or target architecture config.sub A configuration validation subroutine script depcomp A script for compiling a program so that dependency information is generated in addition to the desired output elisp-comp Byte-compiles Emacs Lisp code install-sh A script that installs a program, script, or data file mdate-sh A script that prints the modification time of a file or directory missing A script acting as a common stub for missing GNU programs during an installation mkinstalldirs A script that creates a directory tree py-compile Compiles a Python program symlink-tree A script to create a symlink tree of a directory tree ylwrap A wrapper for lex and yacc